17 Major Ways You're Cooking a Turkey Wrong

 "The skin of the turkey is a great place to trap flavors.
 When preparing your turkey, lift the skin up and put slices of butter against the meat.
 The butter will soak into the turkey meat, leaving the bird extra flavorful," says Shea.

-Don't overstuff the turkey
+Mistake: Overstuffing the turkey

-Try to not make the stuffing too early
+Mistake: Making the stuffing too early

-For food safety purposes, it's not a great idea to make stuffing ahead of time.
+For food safety purposes, it's not a great idea to make the stuffing ahead of time.
 According to the CDC, it's best to mix up your stuffing right before you loosely stuff it in your turkey.

 This is arguably the most important thing you can do to check that your turkey is done and safe for you and your guests to eat.
 The internal temperature you're looking for is 165 degrees Fahrenheit, so make sure you have a meat thermometer.

-Don't be afraid to grill the turkey
+Mistake: Being afraid to grill the turkey

 If you're lucky enough to have some good weather (and a grill) on Thanksgiving, why not grill the bird?
 Grilling a beer can turkey is one of the many creative turkey ideas you can try this thanksgiving.
 Plus, a beer can is such a handy prop!

-You're not changing things up
+Mistake: Not changing things up

 If you're a fan of spicy chilis, try adding them to your turkey for an unexpected spicy kick.

-Don't carve the turkey as soon as it comes out of the oven
+Mistake: Carving the turkey as soon as it comes out of the oven

-Don't skip the gravy
+Mistake: Skipping the gravy

 You may see gravy as an afterthought after making the turkey, but don't underestimate its importance.
 You're going to cover the meat in it, so it's a good idea to take it as seriously as the bird itself.

+And whatever you do, don't buy a gravy mix!
 You've already gone through the trouble of preparing, roasting, and, let's face it, babying your turkey.
 Don't ruin it with a less-than-stellar gravy mix from the package.
 Besides, roasting the turkey gives you some perfect made-from-scratch gravy ingredients already, so you can make an easy homemade gravy.

 If you're lucky enough to have some leftover turkey (or maybe you have more than you know what to do with) know there are options outside the turkey sandwich.
 Try one of these clever Thanksgiving leftover ideas.